NemesLaszlo/Item-Item_Collaborative_Filtering/README.md

 # Item-Item_Collaborative_Filtering
 Item-item collaborative filtering, or item-based, or item-to-item, is a form of collaborative filtering for recommender systems based on the similarity between items calculated using people's ratings of those items.

+Item-item models resolve these problems in systems that have more users than items.
+Item-item models use rating distributions per item, not per user.
+With more users than items, each item tends to have more ratings than each user, so an item's average rating usually doesn't change quickly.
+This leads to more stable rating distributions in the model, so the model doesn't have to be rebuilt as often.
+When users consume and then rate an item, that item's similar items are picked from the existing system model and added to the user's recommendations.